How to Calculate Tax on Sale of Commercial Property

 However, the process is bound by strict IRS timelines.
 The IRS rules require you to identify a replacement property within of selling your old property and finalize the purchase within .
 The property you buy must also meet the “like-kind” requirement, meaning it serves as an investment or commercial asset, not personal property

-How Do You Report the Sale on Your Tax Return?
+How to Report a Commercial Property Sale on Your Tax Return

 When you sell investment or business property, the transaction must be reported on your tax return using various forms.
 For most real estate sales, capital gains and losses are reported on Schedule D (Capital Gains and Losses) and Form 8949 (Sales and Other Dispositions of Capital Assets).